Our house has been silent of political chatter since the election result on the eve of the 18th of May.

 He was held in detention for 4 years until his release.

-For Ali, I was on the winning side but still lost the war against injustice.
-Australia’s shameful refugee policy still continues to this day, with men, women and children restricted in detention in our name by our elected government.
+For Ali, I was on the winning side but still lost the war against this placing refugees in camps on isolated islands.
+Australia’s shameful refugee policy still continues to this day, with men, women and children restricted in detention in our name, by our elected government.

 Society is partly shaped by each of us finding our tribe.
 The truth is you are part of the game, instigated by plutocrats, who have plunged our societies into distrust and chaos over the centuries to achieve their own ends, be it through religious dogma, commercial and military power, rigid social mores and manners, or just for personal reward driven by a quirkinesses in their genetic makeup.